-The European Climate, Infrastructure and Environment Executive Agency (CINEA) supports the implementation of TEN / CEF on behalf of the European Commission.
+The European Climate, Infrastructure and Environment Executive Agency (CINEA) manages the Connecting Europe Facility (CEF) EU funding programme on behalf of the European Commission.
 It concludes grant agreements with beneficiaries, evaluates reports and processes interim payment claims and final reports.
 Its main task is to efficiently implement the technical and financial administration of the EU funding programmes.

 Funding & Tenders Portal

-Like most other EU funding programmes, CEF2 will as of now be administered through the eGrants IT system, which can be accessed via the Funding & Tenders Portal.
-To process applications and transactions for a funded project, an ECAS-Account is needed and the applicant organisation has to be registered in the Funding & Tenders Portal.
-Further information on how to register can be found at the following link.
+Like most other EU funding programmes, CEF2 is administered through the Funding & Tenders Portal.
+To process project applications, an EU-Login-Account and registration by the applicant organisation in the Funding & Tenders Portal is required.
+Further information on the registration can be found here.

-All CEF2 application forms are available, will be processed and finally submitted to CINEA via the Funding & Tenders Portal.
-The Funding & Tenders Portal also provides further information such as, for example, the Proposal Submission Service User Manual for applicants.
+All CEF2 application forms are available, will be processed and submitted as the final application to CINEA via the Funding & Tenders Portal.
+The Portal also provides further information such as, for example, the Proposal Submission Service User Manual for applicants.

 Work programme for CEF2

-The CEF2 Regulation work programmes provide the basis for financial support by the European Commission for projects of common interest through the Connecting Europe Facility (CEF) for the period 2021-2027.
-In accordance with Article 20 of Regulation (EU) No. 2021/11531, the work programmes flesh out funding priorities and provide information on the funding budget for the period 2021-2023.
+The CEF2 Regulation work programme provides the basis for financial support by the European Union for projects of common interest for the period 2021-2027.
+Article 20 fleshes out funding priorities and provides information on the funding budget for the individual years.

 Funding objectives in the General Envelope (relevant to German applicants)